waynezhang1995/TryBaidu-Chrome-Extension/README.md

  - Highlight any key words or sentences and right click open context menu then "search with Baidu".

+### Known Bugs

+ - Cannot open Baidu's images/news/videos/tieba/map etc. with left click inside the Iframe.
+This is due to the violation of Mixed Content prolicy (above links are loaded over HTTP whereas Google is loaded over HTTPS).
+A possible work around: open thoses links in a new tab page.

 ## Build Steps

 Get the latest version of NPM.